Healthy Pumpkin Bread

 • Pour batter into the loaf pan and top with coconut sugar cinnamon topping and place on the center rack of oven.
 Bake for 60 minutes or until a toothpick inserted in the middle comes out clean.

-Batter for healthy pumpkin bread in a bread loaf pan, ready to be baked.
+Healthy pumpkin bread in a loaf pan after being baked.

 • Allow to cool before removing from pan.